w0o0o/dropFont/README.md

 Usage:

     $("h1").dropFont(15);
+Set the color for the effect by adding this to your css:

+    --drop-color: #E572B2;

-   To animate this effect you can do:
+   To animate the effect you can do:

     function animateDrop() {